 It is important to keep taxes in mind when investing in the stock market.
-If you don't consider the tax consequences of your stock investments, you will end up with much less than you planned.
+If you don't consider the tax consequences of your stock investments, you could end up with much less than you planned.

 There are two tax environments for investing in stocks: qualified retirement accounts and regular accounts.
 You will most likely have some investments in both environments.

-Qualified Retirement Accounts
+Taxes on Retirement Accounts

 There are certain restrictions on regular and Roth retirement accounts, so consult your tax advisor before deciding on the best option for you.